 |Return on equity TTM||10.13%|

 TTM: trailing 12 months

 There are currently 2.8 million First Republic Bank shares held short by investors – that's known as First Republic Bank's "short interest".
 This figure is 16.8% down from 3.4 million last month.

 There are a few different ways that this level of interest in shorting First Republic Bank shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against First Republic Bank.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against First Republic Bank.